bandinopla/skill-assessments-quizzes/README.md

 ![Quizzes on Many Topics](cover.jpg)

 UI for the quizzes found at [Ebazhanov/linkedin-skill-assessments-quizzes](https://github.com/Ebazhanov/linkedin-skill-assessments-quizzes/)
-This proyects feeds from the data of that repo and creates a, hopefully, user friendly interface to easily navigate the quizzes and see the progress when doing them.
+This project feeds from the data of that repo and creates a, hopefully, user friendly interface to easily navigate the quizzes and see the progress when doing them.

 ---
 # :grey_question: How it works